FedericoGuidi/StudyQuiz/README.md

 # StudyQuiz
-StudyQuiz is a Python app that lets you practice and manage any question based test.
+StudyQuiz is a Django web application that lets you practice and manage any question based test.

 ## How it is built
-- Python 3.9.6
+- Python 3.9.6 with Django
-- PyQt5
+- MongoDB